lakm1/WebScraping/README.md

-# Web Scraping Pokémon Shop
+# Web Scraping Pokemon Items

 This project is part of the *Tuwaiq Academy – Week 3 Bootcamp Home Task*.
 The goal is to practice web scraping using Python, Requests, and BeautifulSoup, then perform a basic Exploratory Data Analysis (EDA)